 1. Informed consent must be legally effective.
-If a subject is not able to consent on his/her own behalf due to

-15.1 Elements of Informed Consent Page 1 of 7 age or cognitive ability, refer to UAMS IRB Policy 17.13, Legally Authorized Representatives, to ensure permission is obtained from a legally authorized representative.
+If a subject is not able to consent on his/her own behalf due to age or cognitive ability, refer to UAMS IRB Policy 17.13, Legally Authorized Representatives, to ensure permission is obtained from a legally authorized representative (LAR).
 Refer to UAMS Policy 17.1, Children in Research, for information on the process for obtaining consent and assent in children.

-2. Informed consent must be sought only under conditions that a) provide the prospective subject or representative sufficient opportunity to consider whether or not to participate and b) minimize the possibility of coercion or undue influence.
+2. Informed consent must be sought only under conditions that a) provide the prospective subject or LAR sufficient opportunity to discuss and consider whether or not to participate and b) minimize the possibility of coercion or undue influence.

-3. Informed consent must be in a language understandable to the subject or legally authorized representative (LAR) and at a level understandable to all subjects.
+3. Informed consent must be in language understandable to the subject or LAR and at a level understandable to all subjects.
 No complex scientific or technical language should be used without an explanation in lay or common terms.
 The consent document should be written in language that is at or below an eighth grade level.